 Students may attend a school within Mecklenburg County even if the student's residence is not in Mecklenburg County.
-This request is due by April 29, 2023 for returning students and June 20, 2023 for new students.
+This requested application form for 2024-25 is due by April 30, 2024 for returning students and June 28, 2024 for new students.
 This only applies for grades K-12.
 PreK students are not eligible for non-resident enrollment.
 There is an annual fee for non-resident students.
 The application can be found here.